5 Easy Black Friday Marketing Ideas for Your B2B CompanyOctober 18, 2018 - 11 minutes read - B2B, Social Media

 Those in the B2C industry know what it’s like — the manic activity that comes with the weekend and the potential revenue on the line.
 But oftentimes, those in the B2B industry fail to get involved at all.

-And they’re not limited to in-store offerings, either; most of the shopping actually gets done online, meaning B2B companies based online can easily join in.
+And they’re not limited to in-store offerings, either; most of the shopping actually gets done online, meaning virtual B2B companies can easily join in.

 Looking for more ideas on how you can use social media for your B2B company?
-Request access to our Facebook community of digital agency owners and entrepreneurs to share ideas, give feedback, and exchange leads.
+Subscribe to our YouTube channel for marketing tips, agency growth strategies, and more!

 How B2B Companies Benefit From Black Friday Marketing

-There are a lot of reasons to consider Black Friday marketing tactics as a B2B company:
+There are a lot of reasons to consider leveraging some new Black Friday marketing ideas this year:

 - Beat the competition.
 People often don’t expect a B2B marketing company to participate in Black Friday sales: doing so will set you apart from others in your niche.